-Follow this guide to install and configure NX client on your computer.
+Follow this guide to connect to NX on your computer.
 The screenshots shown below were taken on Mac OSX, but the process is identical on Windows.

 Accessing Software Modules

 To prevent nx.msi.umn.edu from being heavily loaded, we do not allow users to run their processes / programs on it. nx.msi.umn.edu only provides a gateway for users to access other MSI Linux resources and supercomputers (but not lab workstations).
-Users can ssh to other MSI interactive nodes or use isub to run their processes.
+Users can SSH to other MSI interactive nodes.
 To do so, once you have used NX to login to nx.msi.umn.edu, open a terminal by using the menu that you obtain by right-clicking on the desktop (as shown in image below).

-In the terminal, you can type isub or you can type, "ssh -X email@example.com”.
-Make sure that you replace the username with your MSI username and the machinename.msi.umn.edu with one of the MSI machines that you normally use, such as itasca, lab, etc. Press "Enter”.
+In the terminal, you can type, "ssh -Y email@example.com”.
+Make sure that you replace the username with your MSI username and the machinename.msi.umn.edu with one of the MSI machines that you normally use.
+Press "Enter”.
 The terminal prompts you to enter your password.

 Please contact firstname.lastname@example.org if you have any questions.